ISO 14130 Determination of Apparent Interlaminar Shear Strength by Short-Beam Method

 The ISO 14130 test method covers the determination of the apparent interlaminar shear strength (ILSS) of fiber-reinforced plastic composites by the short-beam method.
 The method is suitable for composites with either a thermoset or thermoplastic matrix.
 The data obtained is not suitable for determining the design parameters, but it can be used for screening materials or for quality control.
 So with the various test samples there will also be variation on the failure mode, which is dependent on the fiber lay-up procedures used during manufacturing.

-We recommend testing with either the 3300 or 5900 Universal Testing Instruments with our dedicated Bluehill® 3 Software modules for this application, as it can easily be configured with any of the other common composite test applications, such as tensile, flexural, and compression.
+We recommend testing with either the 3400 or 6800 Universal Testing Instruments with our dedicated Bluehill® Universal software modules for this application, as it can easily be configured with any of the other common composite test applications, such as tensile, flexural, and compression.

 We recommend reviewing the ISO 14130 in full to understand the test fixture and results requirements relevant to the materials you are testing.

 Interlaminar shear testing is a simple test on, easy to prepare, polymer composite specimens that gives a measure of the strength of the bond between fibers and matrix.
 Another common test for polymer composites is flexure testing.
 The Instron® Modular Flexural and Interlaminar Shear Strength (ILSS) bend fixture system, with a range of interchangeable anvils, is suitable for testing to a number of international standards, including ASTM D2344, D790, EN 2562, EN 2563, ISO 14125, and ISO 14130.